Eponine in the latest movie

-A little while ago there was this debate on Nameberry about the name Eponine (ay-poe-neen), now in the spotlight because the movie Les Misérables is taking American fans by storm.
-(I think.
-And I haven't seen it yet, so I don't know how true it is to the original plot.
-I've heard physical appearances are a little off.
-And most musical adaptations are a little different from the novel.)
+A little while ago there was this debate on Nameberry about the name Eponine (ay-po-neen), now in the spotlight because the movie Les Misérables is taking American fans by storm.
 Actually, there are several threads on the internet about this name, and it is a much-searched baby name.
 People will inevitably be curious about Eponine as a name for their daughter, and opinions most definitely vary on whether it should be used.
 Some say it is too much the character's name to be used on another face, some say the name goes back further than the play and can be a real choice.
 I'll give you the facts, and you can decide for yourself if Eponine should be used on today's babies.

-Eponine, French variant of Epona from Eponina/Epponnina, all meaning "mare," which is "female horse," and/or "great mare."
-The exception is Eponina's -ina ending, making it "little horse."
+Eponine, French variant of Epona from the Latin name Eponina (sometimes spelled Epponnina), all meaning "mare," which is "female horse," and/or "great mare."
+The exception is Eponina's -ina ending, making it "little horse/mare."

-Now, it is a widely accepted belief that Hugo invented Eponine.
-I don't happen to think it took a lot of creativity, however - all he did was take a legit Latin name and add a typical French -ine ending.
-Besides, it's known that the name was supposed to convey a feeling of being made-up, as it was from a romance novel, but if you've ever read a romance novel the names sound pretty classy...although I'm not sure about old French ones.
-Anyway, it's a wonder the name didn't exist before that.
-In fact, maybe it did, but it was just so super-rare we haven't heard of it being used.
+Now, it is assumed that Hugo invented Eponine.
+It is unlikely, as all he would have to do is take a legit Latin name and add a typical French -ine ending.
+Some say the name was supposed to convey a feeling of being made-up, as Eponine's mother took it from a "tacky" romance novel, but if you've ever read a romance novel the names sound pretty classy...although I'm not sure about old French ones.
 Even after the novel came out, not many parents chose to use the name.
 But one commonly overlooked fact is that Charles Baudelaire dedicated a poem to Hugo in Les Fleurs du Mal, titled Le Petit Vieilles, and that its subject of eroticism and decadence most likely directly influenced Hugo's naming of the Thenardier sisters.
-There is also debate as to the nature of her name...is it a cheesy, trashy name, or a fancy name turned trashy?
-Or did Hugo intend for it to look trashy, and he failed?
-All in all, I'd like to say Eponine is a very human name.
-With human flaws.
-And it is said that Hugo did not realize how interesting Eponine was, nor did her treat her well as a character.
+There are other uses of the name before this, and proof that the name was used in real life.
+As you will read below, the name was used in direct connection to the goddess Epona.

 Epona, on the other hand, was the goddess in Gaulish and Roman tradition, protector of horses, mules and donkeys, as well as fertility, and later armies.
 You won't find many Gaulish, Pre-Celtic or Celtic dieties in Roman mythology, but Epona was apparently just that influential and/or lovable.
 It could have been due to a similarity to Demeter, known to be a great mare herself.
 She even had a proper cult, like Minerva, Juno and Jupiter.
 To this day, Epona has some influence.
 I happen to live in Michigan, where there is the Epona Celebration on Mackinac Island in June (high tourist season).
 Mackinac Island does not allow cars, only bikes and horses.
 It's an amazing place that seems to be stuck in a previous decade (like maybe the Victorian period).